The Texas school shooting victims have all been identified: This is who they are

 Many fourth-graders, a ‘hero’ teacher and a 17-year classroom veteran among those killed

-A teacher who died a “hero” trying to protect her young pupils is among the victims identified in the Texas school shooting that saw 19 children and two teachers killed on Tuesday.
+A teacher who died a “hero” trying to protect her young pupils, and two sets of 10-year-old cousins, are among the victims identified in the Texas school shooting that saw 19 children and two teachers killed on Tuesday.

-Eva Mireles, 44, and Irma Garcia, who was in her forties, have been named by their families as the two teachers killed in the attack on Robb Elementary School.
+Eva Mireles, 44, and Irma Garcia, 46, have been named by their families as the two teachers killed in the attack on Robb Elementary School.

-The identities of ten of the 19 child victims have been confirmed so far: they are nine-year-old Uziyah Garcia, Amerie Jo Garza, Makenna Lee Elrod, Xavier Javier Lopez, Jose Flores, Navaeh Brown, Annabell Guadalupe Rodriguez, Ellie Lugo, Alithia Ramirez and Alexandria ‘Lexi’ Rubio, all aged 10.
+The identities of the child victims have been confirmed as eight-year-old Uziyah Garcia; Eliana “Ellie” Lugo-Garcia, aged 9; 10-year-olds Amerie Jo Garza, Makenna Lee Elrod, Xavier James Lopez, Jose Flores, Navaeh Bravo, Alithia Ramirez, Alexandria “Lexi” Rubio, Eliahana “Elijah” Cruz Torres, Tess Marie Mata, Rojelio Torres, Layla Salazar, Maite Rodriguez, cousins Jailah Nicole Silguero and Jayce Carmelo Luevanos, and cousins Jackie Jaylen Cazares and Annabelle Guadalupe Rodriguez; and 11-year-old Miranda Mathis.

-By Wednesday afternoon, state officials confirmed that all victims had been identified, according to the New York Times.

-Police have confirmed that all 21 victims were shot dead inside one of the elementary school’s classrooms after the gunman barricaded himself in, a Texas Department of Public Safety spokesman, Lieutenant Chris Olivarez, told CNN.
+All were shot dead inside one of the elementary school classrooms after the gunman barricaded himself in, a Texas Department of Public Safety spokesman, Lieutenant Chris Olivarez said.

-Ms Mireles’s husband is an officer with the school district’s police force which is now investigating the massacre that began late in the morning on Tuesday and ended with the gunman being shot dead.

-Confirming the teacher’s death in Facebook posts, her cousin and grandmother said they were devastated at the loss and furious over the gun violence that has gripped the country.
+Ms Mireles’s husband is an officer with the school district’s police force.
+Her cousin and grandmother said on social media they were devastated at the loss and furious over the gun violence that has gripped the country.

-"My beautiful cousin!
+“My beautiful cousin!
 Such a devastating day for us all!
-My heart is shattered into a million pieces," Arizmendi Mireles, her cousin, said.
+My heart is shattered into a million pieces,” Arizmendi Mireles said.

-Ms Mireles was a bilingual special education teacher with 17 years of experience as an educator, and taught fourth-grade children in the school.
+Ms Mireles was a bilingual special education teacher with 17 years of experience as an educator and taught fourth-grade children in the school.

 Describing herself on the school’s website, she said she was a mother of a college graduate and that she loved “running, hiking” with her “fun and loving” family.